solaranamnesis/David-Friedrich-Weinland/Uber-die-in-Meteoriten-entdeckten-Tierreste/full-text-english.md

 (πηxτὁς = "combed".)

 Lobate, probably with wide sessile base colonies.
-They belong to the same family as _Urania_, to the _Uranidae_.
+They belong to the same family as _Urania_, to the Uranidae.
 But the cortex layer here is different, coarse, comb-like, i.e. formed as stronger, more or less radially emanating ribs (lamellae), often reminiscent of the septa of certain coral forms, such as _Fungia_.
 But the inner structure, however, as we have in several quite excellent cuts before us (see Figure 1 [magnified 80 times]), consists, as in _Urania_, of a lamellar, chamber-forming tissue that has nothing to do with coral structure.
 There are a number of species, some of which are apparently quite large, however in the latter only the coarse, inner, chambered mesh-tissue is preserved.

 #### _Pectiscus Zittelii_.
 N. sp.